Medicines for Erection Problems: Reactions With Nitrate

 - Isosorbide (such as Dilatrate, Isordil).

 - Nitroprusside (such as Nitropress).

-- Amyl nitrite or amyl nitrate (sometimes called "poppers"), which are sometimes abused.
+- Amyl nitrite or amyl nitrate.
+These are sometimes called "poppers."
+They are sometimes abused.

 Nitrates found in foods are not a danger when taking phosphodiesterase-5 inhibitors.

 Health Tools help you make wise health decisions or take action to improve your health.

 Other Works Consulted